-Part of the Shingo Prize winning Manufacturing Insights video seriesthis program takes you inside Carver Pump Company, Muscatine, IA, who uses Kanban cards, bins, and visual replenishment to deliver a wide variety of military and commercial pumps.
+Part of the Shingo award-winning Manufacturing Insights video seriesthis program takes you inside Carver Pump Company in Muscatine, Iowa who uses Kanban cards, bins, and visual replenishment to deliver a wide variety of military and commercial pumps.

 A second example of Kanban is at Ariens Company inandnbsp;Brillion, Wisconsin who has converted from a computer based inventory control system to using Kanban to trigger each step in the process of building snow blowers and lawn mowers.
 In the summary, six simple rules are presented that must be followed to make your Kanban system successful.